PrivateCaptcha/docs/content/docs/reference/widget-options.md

 #### `data-lang`

 `data-lang` allows you to show widget localization in your own language.
 Translations are defined in the `widget/js/strings.js` [file](https://github.com/PrivateCaptcha/PrivateCaptcha/blob/main/widget/js/strings.js).
 If translation to your language is not there, feel free to contribute it.

+> NOTE: by default `data-lang` attribute's value is `auto` which will attempt to get the current page language and fallback to English.
+If you want widget to have a static language, add this attribute.

 Here's the list of currently supported languages: